 Plus500 Minimum Deposit

 The minimum Plus500 deposit can vary depending on the payment method.
 Credit cards have a $100 minimum deposit, while the lowest amount is $500 with wire transfers.
 Funding will be posted in around one business day.

 Finally, Plus500 accepts wire transfers, MasterCard and Visa credit cards for your initial deposit.
 Subsequently you will be able to use eWallets like Skrill and PayPal for future deposits.

-Plus500 is a zero fees broker, and it charges no fee for you to make a deposit as long as you deposit the minimum requirements.
+Plus500 is a zero fees CFD provider, and it charges no fee for you to make a deposit as long as you deposit the minimum requirements.
 You should make at least a $100 deposit on credit cards and $500 with wire transfers.
 Otherwise, you will be charged a small fee.

 According to its website, “on rare occasions, you may incur fees when transferring money to and from your Plus500 account.
 These are determined and levied by your payment issuer or bank, and not by Plus500.”

-There is nothing better when investing your money than redeeming your profits.
+There is nothing better when investing your money than redeeming your balance.
 Plus500 has a specific risk-free withdrawal process.

 Plus500 supports the same withdrawal methods that are available for deposits: wire transfers, Visa and MasterCard, and eWallets like Skrill and PayPal.
 The company will typically make redemptions to the credit card used for previous deposits.
 Processing times are typically one to three business days.